VelasquezAlejandro044/database-exercises/til.md

 “Some lessons you learn gradually and some you learn in a sudden moment, like a flash going off in a dark room.”
  ―  John Darnielle

+  09/24/2021

+Today I learned that one neeeds to stay truth to my self even if that means to no agree with my lved one.

+09/25/2021

+Today I learned that Colombia is one of the most beautiful countries of the wordl.

+09/26/2021

+Today I was remembered of how beautiful it is to share with others.
+To share with family and those who look up to you.